techbelly/jukebox/README.md

 5001 would play First Song and 5002 Second Song and 5000 The whole album.
 See, easy?

-Clearly it only supports 100 albums using numbers, and a bunch more if you start using letters.
+Clearly it only supports 100 albums (00-99)

 ## optional LCD display